hazemmuuhammed/SmartHeatingControl/README.md

    - Use Flipper’s React DevTools to analyze component render times and identify unnecessary re-renders.

 ---
-## Bug Identification and Troubleshooting
+## Bug Identification and Troubleshooting For The Provided Code

 1. ### Memory Leak Due to Uncontrolled `setInterval`